Bruce Biggs

 Bruce Grandison Biggs (4 September 1921 – 18 October 2000) was a New Zealand linguist and an influential figure in the academic field of Māori studies in New Zealand.
 The first academic appointed (1950) to teach the Māori language at a New Zealand university, he taught and trained a whole generation of Māori academics.

 Early life

-Born in Auckland of Ngāti Maniapoto descent, Biggs attended New Lynn Primary School and Mt Albert Grammar School, where he was a contemporary of Rob Muldoon and a lifelong friend the historian Keith Sinclair.
+Born in Auckland of Ngāti Maniapoto descent, Biggs attended New Lynn Primary School and Mt Albert Grammar School, where he was a contemporary of Rob Muldoon and a lifelong friend of the historian Keith Sinclair.
 He qualified as a teacher at Auckland Teachers College and served during World War II in the New Zealand Expeditionary Force in Fiji, where he became fluent in Fijian and collected word lists, grammar notes and folklore.
 After the war he married Joy Te Ruai Hetet and they had three children; Biggs already had a fourth child.
-They taught in Te Kao and Wairongomai, near Ruatoria.
+They taught in Te Kao and Waiorongomai, near Ruatoria.
 During these rural postings Biggs began to learn the Māori language.